Variations in Receipt of Benefit

 Description of Eligibility Criteria

-The owner must either be 65 years of age or older, disabled, or qualified to receive an exemption for disabled military veterans, and must occupy the property as a residence homestead.
-If an individual who qualifies for a deferral of collection of taxes on property as provided by this section dies, the deferral or abatement continues in effect until the 181st day after the date the surviving spouse of the individual no longer owns and occupies the property as a residence homestead if: the property was the residence homestead of the deceased spouse when the deceased spouse died, the surviving spouse was 55 years of age or older when the deceased spouse died; and the property was the residence homestead of the surviving spouse when the deceased spouse died.
+The owner must either be 65 years of age or older, disabled, or qualified to receive an exemption for disabled military veterans or killed on active duty, and must occupy the property as a residence homestead.
+If an individual who qualifies for a deferral dies, the deferral or abatement continues in effect until the 181st day after the date the surviving spouse of the individual no longer owns and occupies the property as a residence homestead if: the property was the residence homestead of the deceased spouse when the deceased spouse died, the unremarried surviving spouse was 55 years of age or older when the deceased spouse died; and the property was the residence homestead of the surviving spouse when the deceased spouse died.
+An heir property owner who qualifies their heir property as the owner of the residence is considered the sole owner of the property.
+The surviving spouse of qualified disabled veteran or US armed service member killed in action is eligible for the deferral, regardless of age, as long as homestead is residence and does not remarried.

 Description of State Funding for Tax Loss